-MetSoc – Since 1898 (Background)
+MetSoc – Background

 In 1945, the Metallurgy Division was formed to reflect the group’s technical interests.
-Constituted as a Society in 1967, the Metallurgical Society (MetSoc) is one of the four societies and five divisions making up the Canadian Institute of Mining, Metallurgy and Petroleum.
-In October of 2010, the Society adopted their new name The Metallurgy and Materials Society.
+Constituted as a Society in 1967, the Metallurgical Society (MetSoc) is one of the four societies and five divisions making up the Canadian Institute of Mining, Metallurgy, and Petroleum.
+In October of 2010, the Society adopted its new name The Metallurgy and Materials Society.

 The main purpose of the sections is to create forums for the sharing of ideas or the analysis of problems.
 Representatives of each section are responsible for the organization of technical meetings and symposia to deal with current issues in their area of expertise.
 These events occur at the Annual Conference of Metallurgists, the Hydrometallurgy Annual Meeting, and the CIM Annual General Meeting or at specific international symposia and regional meetings.